 Last rites of some Delhi COVID-19 victims performed following Amit Shah's directive

-However, it is not immediately known the total number of victims whose last rites were performed on Tuesday.
+However, the total number of victims whose last rites were performed on Tuesday was not immediately known.
 The last rites were performed at cremation and burial grounds under supervision of hospitals.

+Shah had on Sunday directed that the bodies of suspected COVID19 cases in Delhi be handed over to relatives immediately without waiting for laboratory confirmation and mortal remains be treated with precaution and as per Union Health Ministry guidelines.
+He has also underlined the country's resolve in tackling the COVID-19 pandemic with vigour and strength.

 - READ MORE ON: